lupyuen/lupyuen.github.io/src/payload.md

 Exactly!
 For every Application that we add (like Prometheus), we would need to __decode the CBOR Sensor Data into JSON again and again__.

+(And some Applications might need code changes to support CBOR)

 _What's the right solution then?_

 The proper solution is to configure a __Payload Formatter__ at The Things Network that will __decode our CBOR Sensor Data into JSON once__...